apache/cordova-windows/README.md

  - Zip named CordovaStarter.zip will be generated.

 ### For Metro App developer
- - `Want to develop Metro App by using Cordova API`
+ - *Who want to develop Metro App by using Cordova API*
  - Do the same steps as above. -c:Type should be 0.
  - A Visual Studio template named Cordova-Metro.zip will be generated.
 Move it to the directory of your VS Template (unzip it if necessary). e.g.:`C:\Users\xxxx\Documents\Visual Studio 2012\Templates\ProjectTemplates`